 For that to happen, I rarely compose music that is completely notated.
 The amount of music that I notate is on a sliding scale.
-At one end of the scale are extended pieces like Donut Music and Buzzards In Love which incorporate improvisation within a highly-notated work.
-At the opposite end of the scale are minimalist pieces like New Tango No. 1 and Smaller Ups And Downs which have a small amount of notated music and use a particular concept for an improvisational framework.
-These improv-based pieces are dependent upon the performers to bring the music to life.
-By having a sliding scale of notation, ensembles interested in performing my compositions can choose the pieces that are a match for how much improvisational freedom they want to have in the music.
+At one end of the scale are extended pieces, like Donut Music and Buzzards In Love, that incorporate improvisation within a highly-notated work.
+At the opposite end of the scale are minimalist pieces, like New Tango No. 1 and Smaller Ups And Downs, with a small amount of notated music and a particular concept for an improvisational framework.
+By having a sliding scale of notation, ensembles interested in performing my music can choose the pieces that are a match for the amount of improvisational freedom they want to have.

 I understand how music can have different expressive interpretations given to it by directors and performers.
 However, I want to go beyond that to embrace a spirit of "Let's see where we can go with this".
-That is, for performances of my music to be a journey of discovery -- a collective creative process between the composer, performers, director (if one is used), and the audience -- in which the music is alive, spontaneous, and it continues to evolve with each performance.
+That is, for performances of my music to be a journey of discovery -- a collective creative process between the composer, performers, director (if one is used), and the audience -- with the music being alive, spontaneous, and continuing to evolve with each performance.
 I think of this creative process as being like a jazz solo.

 I enjoy being surprised when performers take my music in directions that I had not thought of.
 There is an element of risk with this approach; however, that is part of the fun and adventure.